giantswarm/docs/src/content/reference/fleet-management/migration_to_cluster_api.md

 ## Recommendations for a smooth migration

-We also recommend increasing the size of your "master" node instance type to 2x or 3x its normal size for the duration of the migration. (e.g. `mx.large` to `mx.4xlarge`).
+We also recommend increasing the size of your "master" node instance type to 2x or 3x its normal size for the duration of the migration. (e.g. `m5.large` to `m5.4xlarge`).
 This ensures the API server can effectively handle the load during the migration since there might only be one node to handle the traffic at certain points throughout the process.

 ## The migration process